nholloh/Janet/README.md

         // Create an instance of the request. let request = GetUsersRequest()

         // Create a network manager.
-You may use an shared instance. let networkManager = NetworkManager()
+You may use a shared instance. let networkManager = NetworkManager()

         // Send the request.